thetenzinwoser/github-slideshow/_posts/0000-01-02-thetenzinwoser.md

 layout: slide
 title: "Welcome to our Tenzin's Dope Slide slide!"
 ---
-This is BonKEDOENEORERS and slides are an illusion
+This is BonKEDOENEORERS and slides are an illusion :tada:
 Use the left arrow to go back!